raspberrypilearning/introduction-to-processing/worksheet.md

 ## Add color
 You may have noticed that the ellipse and the rectangle you drew had black outlines and were filled with white.
 It would be super boring if that was the only option, right?
 In this section, you'll learn how to change the **stroke** (the outline) and the **fill** (the solid color inside the shape).

 There are a lot of ways for us to describe colors to a computer.
 With processing, you'll usually use an **RGB value**, which describes colors by stating how much red, green, and blue are in them.
-You can think of it like mixing paint.

 1. To try it out, run the following code to draw a circle with a red fill: